dashkb/fec/README.md

 And run the tool

-* `fetool`
+* `fec`

 You'll see the output in `public`.

-Run `fetool dev` to recompile on changes, and start a static webserver.
+Run `fec dev` to recompile on changes, and start a static webserver.

 #### Configuring

 The tool accepts some options.
-Run `fetool help` to see the defaults.
+Run `fec help` to see the defaults.

 * `--bowerDir` You can `require('package-installed-with-bower')` from your front-end code.
 If you have your `bower_components` somewhere non-standard (i.e. not `project-root/bower_components`) specify it here.
 * `--srcDir, -s` The directory your front-end source (coffee/less/md) lives